-Contextualisation ensures you don't torpedo a conversion by going too hard too soon.
-Still, personalisation ensures the prospect feels you're speaking directly to them at the time they're most likely to want to hear your message.
+Contextualisation ensures you don't torpedo a conversion too hard too soon.
+And personalisation ensures the prospect feels you're speaking directly to them when they're most likely to want to hear your message.

-Contextual communications should be personal without being too intensely personal that it comes across as overbearing.
-Clients want personalised information that feels helpful and offers value when they need it.
+Contextual communications should be personal but without becoming overbearing.
+Clients want personalised information that feels helpful and offers value when needed.

 Use custom properties to gather company-specific information on your leads

-HubSpot comes ready-packed with a host of data points you can collect on each prospect.
-Ranging from name and address right through to how many emails they've opened, HubSpot can help you build a better understanding of both groups and individuals.
+HubSpot has many data points you can collect on each prospect, ranging from name and address to how many emails they've opened.
+With these data points, HubSpot can help you better understand both groups and individuals.

-As long as you keep your CRM data clean and easy to access, you'll be able to drive more sales and delight more customers.
+Keeping your CRM data clean and easy to access can drive more sales and delight more customers.

-Segmenting your target audience means you can narrow down exactly which groups of prospects you want to target to ensure you get the right message.
+Segmenting your target audience means you can narrow down exactly which groups of prospects you want to target to ensure they get the right message.

 Contextualising your messaging by matching it to a specific point in your prospect's journey allows you to boost funnel conversions at every stage.

-To personalise your messaging means treating your prospects as real people, so they trust and respect your company.
-So show your prospects that they matter by understanding their pain points and providing helpful content and solutions to their challenges and problems when they need it.
+Personalising your messaging means treating your prospects as real people, so they trust and respect your company.
+So show your prospects that they matter by understanding their pain points and providing helpful content and solutions to their challenges and problems when needed.

 Your CRM is packed with valuable demographic data that you can use to personalise your communications.
-For example, using activity and engagement data to send timely messaging could differ between a personal email and hyper-personalised messaging.
+These are a few ideas for data points that you can use to reach your targets at the right time.

 Use page tracking to provide individual recommendations.

-Knowing which pages a contact has visited will offer specific recommendations to contacts tailored to their needs.
+Knowing which pages a contact has visited allows you to offer specific recommendations to contacts tailored to their needs.
 Think of this as remarketing for emails.

-Use deal stages to trigger a bot to appear to prospects in a specific deal stage.
-Having a bot tailored to the steps of the buyer's journey, you can answer questions that buyers need at the right time.
+Use deal stages to trigger a chatbot to appear to prospects in a specific deal stage.
+With different chatbots tailored to the steps of the buyer's journey, you can answer questions that buyers need at the right time.

 Send out a birthday email, anniversary mail or even a mail about a customer's renewal date.
-These timely messages will help you engage with prospects and customers using the information you have gathered.
+These timely messages will help you engage with prospects and customers using your gathered information.

 Applying any or all of these ideas will drive more revenue through your company in a sustainable, cost-effective way.
-By using the simple but powerful and effective toolset from HubSpot, you can build profoundly personal and contextual campaigns at scale.
+You can build profoundly personal and contextual campaigns at scale using the simple but powerful and effective toolset from HubSpot.

-If you want to get started with customer journey mapping, we've got a template for you.
+If you want to start with customer journey mapping, we have a template for you.
 It has a few different customer journey maps, each with a separate focus area - for example, the current state of your journey, the desired future state, and how customers' lifecycle stages affect their journeys.
-It also gives you prompts to help you analyse each step in the process - what are customers thinking and feeling, what content are they interacting with, and how can you make it easier for them to make a decision.
-If you're ready to get started, you can get the template below.
+It also gives you prompts to help you analyse each step in the process - what customers are thinking and feeling, what content they are interacting with, and how you can make it easier for them to decide.
+You can get the template below if you're ready to get started.